Structural transitions induced by adaptive rewiring in networks with fixed states: Introduction

 In Section II we present the adaptive rewiring model with fixed states.
 We employ a general framework in which the rewiring process is expressed in terms of disconnection and reconnection probabilities represented by two parameters describing the likelihood of breaking or forming links between nodes with similar states \cite{Herrera2011}.
 This parametrization allows us to explore, in a unified way, a continuum transition between purely homophilic and purely heterophilic regimes.
 Section III contains the mean-field approach and the analytical solution for the stationary density of active links -- those connecting nodes in different states.
 We compare the analytic solution with numerical simulations and find close agreements.
 Section IV describes the formation of communities and fragmentation in a network.
+While it is intuitively expected that extreme homophily leads to fragmentation, it is not obvious under what conditions a community structure can be sustained without breaking the network apart.
 We show that the formation of communities is related to a decrease in the density of active links.
 To distinguish community or modular structure from mere fragmentation, we introduce combined topological order parameters that integrate measures of modularity and connectivity.
 This allows us to characterize three distinct configurations or phases on the space of parameters controlling the rewiring process: I) a randomly connected network; II) community structure, and III) a fragmented network.
 We find that moderate levels of homophily are necessary for the formation of communities, whereas extreme homophily or heterophily lead instead to network segregation or random connectivity.
 Section V presents our conclusions.